Jordan Montgomery, Cardinals try to extend win streak vs. Miami Marlins

 UT Brendan Donovan (sore throwing arm): Made progress with his throwing program Monday and the Cardinals believe he is a week and "not weeks" away from being able to play the field, manager Oliver Marmol said.
 The throwing program will increase its intensity in the coming days.
 (Updated July 17)

-UT/CF/2B Tommy Edman (wrist): Edman will not be able to swing a bat until sometime this week, at the earliest.
-(Updated July 14)
+UT/CF/2B Tommy Edman (wrist): Increased his baseball activities Tuesday and could be within a week of getting some game action, possibly on a rehab assignment, pending a decision while the team is on the road.
+Edman will not be able to swing a bat until sometime this week, at the earliest.
+(Updated July 18)

-RHP Drew VerHagen (hip impingement): He is steadily increasing his activity toward a throwing program, though there is no set timetable for a rehab assignment.
-(Updated July 14)
+RHP Drew VerHagen (hip impingement): Will begin a rehab assignment Thursday at Class AA Springfield.
+He will be prepped as a reliever and not stretch out his pitch count to return as anything more than a long reliever, even as the Cardinals consider trading starters.
+(Updated July 18)

-RHP Jake Woodford (right shoulder strain): Woodford met with team doctors to determine whether he can begin a throwing program.
-(Updated July 14)
+RHP Jake Woodford (right shoulder strain): Has started the early stages of a throwing program.
+(Updated July 18)